-Management uses valuation techniques to determine the fair value of financial instruments (such as employees' options under share based compensation and warrants) and non-financial assets.
-This involves developing estimates and assumptions consistent with how market participants would price the instrument.
+• Fair value measurement of employees' options and warrants valuation would price the instrument.
 Management bases its assumptions on observable data as far as possible but this is not always available.
 In that case management uses the best information available.
 Estimated fair values may vary from the actual prices that would be achieved in an arm's length transaction at the reporting date (see Notes 12 and 17).